themindfulbit/td/_content/1-episodes/2014-09-15-079-exploring-fastmail.md

 >
 > Having been thus convinced, I dug into the language and found out how flexible it is.
 I don't do much that couldn't be done using the web interface, but I will someday.
 In the meantime, here are some basics to get you started.

-FastMail doesn't currently supprt the entire [Sieve Spec](http://www.ietf.org/rfc/rfc5228.txt), but it includes the common extensions:
+FastMail doesn't currently support the entire [Sieve Spec](http://www.ietf.org/rfc/rfc5228.txt), but it includes the common extensions:

 * [Relational Tests](http://www.ietf.org/rfc/rfc5231.txt) - Tests whether a field is
 greater than, less than, or has some other relation to another field.
 For instance you could